portsoc/hangman-in-branches/README.md

 The latter may be unnecessary, a non-relational database such as MongoDB or even a JSON file is better suited to store `gamesInPlay`.
 Nevertheless, take our work here as an example of how to use a relational database in a Node.js application.

-What is important to note is that our server (`server/svr.js`) and client remain unchanged throughout all of our modifications.
+What is important to note is that everything in the `client` folder remains unchanged throughout all of our modifications.
 At this stage, we do not want the client to know anything about the changes in our server (read [the further exploration section](#further-exploration) for more details).

 ### Static data